subquery/documentation/docs/quickstart/quickstart_chains/base.md

 ::: tip Note
 The final code of this project can be found [here](https://github.com/subquery/subquery-example-base-faucet).

-We use Ethereum packages, runtimes, and handlers (e.g. @subql/node-ethereum, ethereum/Runtime, and ethereum/*Handler) for Arbitrum.
-Since Arbitrum is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
+We use Ethereum packages, runtimes, and handlers (e.g. @subql/node-ethereum, ethereum/Runtime, and ethereum/*Handler) for Base.
+Since Base is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
 :::

 ## 1. Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your Arbitrum project.
+The Project Manifest (`project.yaml`) file works as an entry point to your Base project.
 It defines most of the details on how SubQuery will index and transform the chain data.
-For Arbitrum, there are three types of mapping handlers (and you can have more than one in each project):
+For Base, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function